-An annual toy drive to honour a little boy’s holiday wish is returning this year, and they’re adding virtual donations to make it easier to support the important causes.
+An annual toy drive to honour a little boy’s holiday wish is returning this year, and this year organizers have included virtual donations to make it easier to support the important causes.

-The ninth annual Keian’s Holiday Wish Toy Drive will be taking place until December 11.
-New, unwrapped toys for donation for BC Children’s Hospital and Canuck Place Children’s Hospice are being collected by Team Keian in the memory of a loved son who passed away at the age of six after being diagnosed with Leukemia.
+The 10th annual Keian’s Holiday Wish Toy Drive is taking place until December 10.
+New, unwrapped toys for donation to BC Children’s Hospital and Canuck Place Children’s Hospice are being collected by Team Keian in the memory of a loved son who passed away at the age of six after being diagnosed with Leukemia.

-Team Keian has also created an Amazon Wish List, where you will be able to shop online and have your donation for the children shipped directly to them.
-They are also continuing to collect monetary donations.
+As they did in 2020 to ensure the safety of everyone during the pandemic, Team Keian has also created an Amazon Wish List.
+Supporters are able to shop online and have their donation for the children shipped directly to the organizers.
+The team is also continuing to collect monetary donations.

 In 2012, five-year-old Keian Grainger Blundell was diagnosed with T-Cell Acute